The transparency data we publish

 Information is also available relating to our current waste contract.

-Chief Executive and senior salaries, job descriptions, and organisational structure
+Chief Executive and senior salaries, job descriptions, organisational structure and travel expenses

 Our salaries for the Chief Executive and senior staff document lists the services provided, employee count and budget held.
 You can also view our chart, structure and data.